RaminMdn/Custom-character-picker/README.md

 ## 🙌 Support

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request!

+## Author’s Note

+This project was developed as part of personal learning and practice.

+At times, I consult pair programming tools, programming forums or relevant documentations — for purposes like:

+- Proofreading code or comments
+- Double-checking best practices
+- Exploring alternative implementations

+These tools were used in the same way any developer might use a second pair of eyes, and never as a substitute for understanding or authorship.

+The goal was always clarity, correctness, and learning — with every line written and reviewed consciously and deliberately.